rphlmr/react-router-hono-server/README.md

 }
 ```

-## Middlewares
+## Middleware

-Middlewares are functions that are called before Remix calls your loader/action.
+Middleware are functions that are called before Remix calls your loader/action.

 Hono is the perfect tool for this, as it supports middleware out of the box.

 See the [Hono docs](https://hono.dev/docs/guides/middleware) for more information.

-You can imagine many use cases for middlewares, such as authentication, protecting routes, caching, logging, etc.
+You can imagine many use cases for middleware, such as authentication, protecting routes, caching, logging, etc.

 See how [Shelf.nu](https://github.com/Shelf-nu/shelf.nu/blob/main/server/middleware.ts) uses them!

 > [!TIP]
-> This lib exports one middleware `cache` (`react-router-hono-server/middlewares`) that you can use to cache your responses.
+> This lib exports one middleware `cache` (`react-router-hono-server/middleware`) that you can use to cache your responses.

-### Using Remix Hono middlewares
+### Using Remix Hono middleware

-It is easy to use [remix-hono](https://github.com/sergiodxa/remix-hono) middlewares with this package.
+It is easy to use [remix-hono](https://github.com/sergiodxa/remix-hono) middleware with this package.

 ```ts
 import { createCookieSessionStorage } from "@remix-run/node";